byu-oit/terraform-aws-acs-info/README.md

 | data_subnet_ids | List of subnet_ids for the data subnets in the specified VPC |
 | route53_zone | The Route53 zone [object](https://www.terraform.io/docs/providers/aws/r/route53_zone.html#attributes-reference) |
 | certificate | The default zone's ACM certificate [object](https://www.terraform.io/docs/providers/aws/d/acm_certificate.html#attributes-reference) |

+**Note about returning objects**: Because objects are returned (as opposed to just values), autocomplete may not work.
+Just add on the key to the end out the output accessor.
+Even though autocomplete won't work, those values will still be correctly returned.